-The Editors aim to ensure that all articles published in Scandinavian Journal of Immunology (hereinafter called 'the journal') meet internationally accepted ethical standards.
+The Editors aim to ensure that all articles published in Neurogastroenterology & Motility (hereafter called 'the journal') meet internationally accepted ethical standards.
 To achieve this, we evaluate the ethical aspects of submitted work that involves human or animal subjects.
-We require
+We require that authors submitting a paper provide the date, approval number or code and or name of the approving committee on all work submitted to the journal.